 Colleges That Require All SAT Scores but Not All ACT Scores

-There are a few colleges that require all SAT scores but don’t have the same policy for the ACT.
+There are a handful of colleges that require all SAT scores but don't have the same policy for the ACT.
 Although none of the schools explained—either on their websites or by phone—why their policies are different for the SAT and ACT, we have a couple of guesses.

 Not everyone has bags of money to spend on college admissions ...

 Our second guess is the way the two tests are evaluated.
 Though many colleges are interested in a student's highest SAT score on each section (Math and Evidence-Based Reading and Writing), with the ACT, they often care the most about your overall composite score.

 This might be because the ACT's final composite is evenly balanced between Reading, English, Math, and Science, whereas the SAT's composite gives half the weight to Math and one-fourth the weight each to Reading and Writing.
 If a college will be looking at the highest ACT composite score, they're likely fine with the student just sending that one score.
 By contrast, for the SAT, they might want to see all sittings of that test so they can compare subsections.

 We've listed some high-profile schools here that require all SAT scores but not all ACT scores to help you decide between the two tests.